Faye Resnick: Media appearances

 Resnick posed nude for Playboy magazine in March 1997, appearing on the cover of the American issue and in interior photos, and she has participated in multiple interviews about the photo spread.

-She has also appeared in multiple episodes of Real Housewives of Beverly Hills as a friend of cast member Kyle Richards.
+She has also appeared in multiple episodes of The Real Housewives of Beverly Hills as a friend of cast member Kyle Richards.
 Her most infamous appearance is in season one, when she engages in an argument with Camille Grammer and Alison Dubois at Grammer's dinner party.
 It was later dubbed, by many cast members, as the dinner party from hell.
 During this dinner, she was referred to by Grammer as "the morally corrupt Faye Resnick".
+Cast member Lisa Vanderpump referred to her as "Faye Rancid" during one episode.

 Faye also appeared in Season 10, Episode 6 of Keeping Up with the Kardashians entitled, "Don't Panic", as a guest at her friend Kris Jenner's birthday party in Las Vegas.

 Faye appeared again in Keeping Up with the Kardashians for Season 12, Episode 3 entitled, "Significant Others and Significant Brothers".
 In this episode, she uses her skills as an interior designer to help her friend Kris Jenner decorate her son's new house.
 The decor is in a style that Jenner's daughter Kourtney Kardashian questions as being too feminine.

 She was portrayed by actress Connie Britton in the 2016 television series American Crime Story: The People vs. O. J. Simpson which is based on the O. J. Simpson trial.